-Scottish international Jonny Gray was due to be the headline signing for the Exeter Chiefs ahead of the 2020/21 season, joining the club from Scottish side, Glasgow Warriors.
+Scottish international Jonny Gray was due to be the headline signing for the Chiefs ahead of the 2020/21 season, joining the club from Scottish side, Glasgow Warriors.
 However, the Covid pandemic meant when rugby returned for the conclusion of the 2019/20 season, the towering lock found himself running out in the colours of his new club.

-The younger brother of Scottish and British and Irish Lion international Richie Gray, he started playing rugby at the age of seven for Cambuslang Rugby Club where he progressed from the mini section through to first XV regular at the age of 16.
+The younger brother of Scottish and British and Irish Lions international Richie Gray, he started playing rugby at the age of seven for Cambuslang Rugby Club where he progressed from the mini section through to first XV regular at the age of 16.

-Having joined the Warriors in 2012, Gray would spend eight successful years with the club, amassing 110 appearances, and helping play a prominent role as they claimed a maiden Pro12 title triumph during the 2014/15 season.
+Having joined the Warriors in 2012, Gray would spend eight successful years with the club, amassing 110 appearances and helping play a prominent role as they claimed a maiden Pro12 title triumph during the 2014/15 season.

 At just 21 years old, Gray was named captain of Glasgow Warriors in November 2015, taking over from recently retired mentor Alastair Kellock.